 - Two copies of the Decree of Divorce with a copy of the filed Joint Petition attached;

 - One copy of all of your other filed documents.

-Bring the documents to the courthouse and drop them in the judge’s drop box on the 3rd floor of family court, or mail everything to the court.
+Bring the documents to the courthouse and drop them in the Department Drop Box on the 1st floor outside the Self-Help Center, or mail everything to the court.

 The judge will review your papers, and if everything is completed properly and the judge approves of your agreement, the judge will sign your Decree of Divorce.
 The judge's staff might call you when the Decree is signed so you can pick it up and file it yourself, or the judge's staff might send the Decree of Divorce to one of the spouses in the mail.

 Whoever gets the final Decree is responsible for the following: